 Wuf Shanti Curriculum

-Wuf Shanti is a character that teaches mindfulness, yoga, meditation, and positive thinking, social emotional learning, communication, and kindness to children 3-10 years of age through music, games, stories, and fun.
-Adam, who is now 14, created Wuf Shanti for kids to teach mindfulness techniques in early learning, so children can live in health and wellness, peace and positivity.
-Through music, fun, and games, children learn yoga, meditation, and positive thinking to help them think well, be well, and live in light.
+Wuf Shanti is a character that teaches mindfulness, social emotional learning, emotional intelligence, diversity, inclusion, communication, and kindness to children 3-10 years of age through music, games, stories, and fun.
+Adam, who is now 15, created Wuf Shanti for kids to teach mindfulness techniques in early learning, so children can live in health and wellness, peace and positivity.
+Through music, fun, and games, children learn techniques such as yoga, meditation, and positive thinking to help them think well, be well, and live in light.
 These techniques help children to stay physically fit, mentally less stressed, able to cope with emotions, and interact with kindness.

-We also teach these skills (minus the dog costume) to tweens and teens as part of the older curriculum.
+We also teach these skills (minus the dog costume) to tweens and teens, 11-17 years-old, as part of the older curriculum.
 For example, the Mindful Kids Peace Summit, a 5 day on-line event viewed in schools.
 Daily themes include:

 DAY 1 We Are All One: Diversity, Inclusion, and Communication

-DAY 3 Mindfulness Matters: Tools for Kids to De-Stress and Cope with Emotions (yoga, meditation, breathing, positivity)
+DAY 3 Mindfulness Matters: Tools for Kids to De-Stress and Cope with Emotions (include Yoga, Meditation, Breathing, Positivity)

-DAY 4 Doing Good: Things We Can Do Together to Make the World a Better Place and Collaboration
+DAY 4 Doing Good: Things We Can Do Together to Make the World a Better Place, Interacting with others, Compassion, and Collaboration

-DAY 5 Social Emotional Learning, Interacting with Others, Positive Psychology: More Mindfulness for Kids, and how Teachers and Parents can help.
+DAY 5 Social Emotional Learning (including Self-Awareness, Self-Regulation, Self-Compassion, Resilience, & More), & Positive Psychology: More Mindfulness for Kids, and how Teachers and Parents can help.